 - Initial certification: Medicare requires ordering physicians to “approve or certify the plan of care via signature in a timely manner (within 30 days of the evaluation).”
 The initial certification covers the first 90 days of treatment.
 To continue treatment past the first 90 days, therapists must receive re-certification from the ordering physician.

-- Progress report: For Medicare patients, therapists must complete a progress report (a.k.a. progress note) at minimum every tenth visit or within 30 days of the first treatment—whichever comes first.
+- Progress report: For Medicare patients, therapists must complete a progress report (a.k.a. progress note) at minimum every tenth visit.

 - Discharge note: Once treatment is complete, therapists must complete a discharge note that, according to the AAOS, “details the patient's treatment and status since the last progress note.”
 (Note that “writing the progress note and discharge note are not separately billable services for the therapist, but are required for Medicare documentation.”)